araatikainen/fine-tuning/README.md

 docker-compose up
 ```

-You can translate texts using webui, or sending requests to the backend.
+You can translate texts using webui, or sending requests to endpoint api/generate.